timtadh/hackthology/hackthology/content/blog/oo-golang.md

           value uint64
         }

-In all cases, the difference from a regular field is
+In all cases, the difference from a regular field is the lack of an explicit name.
+However, the field still has a name.
+It is the name of the embedded type. so in the case of `IntegerConstant` the `Match` field is named `Match`.
+This is true whether one embeds a pointer to a struct or a struct by value.

 On gotcha of all of these options, you can't have a Field and a method with the same name.
 So if you are inheriting from a `struct` called `Foo` which